MRI

 Last updated 11 Jun, 2024

 If you have unexplained knee pain, swelling or instability, you may be wondering if you have a meniscus tear.
 We’ll guide you through the common symptoms of a meniscus tear, what a meniscus tear MRI can show, and how it is carried out.
-We’ll also describe the different types of meniscus tears that can happen and what treatment your clinician will likely recommend if they find out you have a tear in the meniscus.

 What is the meniscus?